Guidance for commenting on a planning application

 Considering your comments

-Members of the public will be able to inspect and copy your comments by visiting our offices or by viewing them on our website.
-We will endeavour to remove your personal details (signature, telephone number and email address) to comply with the Data Protection act 1998.
+Anyone can inspect and copy your comments by visiting our offices or by viewing them on our website.
+We will endeavour to remove your personal details (signature, telephone number and email address) to comply with data protection regulations.

-Where appropriate, we may seek amendments to the application to overcome concerns that have been raised.
+Where appropriate, we may seek changes to the application to overcome concerns that have been raised.
 If there are significant amendments to the application, we will notify you again and give you another opportunity to comment.
-We encourage you to provide an email address to enable us to contact you quickly.
+We encourage you to provide an email address so that we can contact you quickly.

 How we reach a decision

-In the interests of efficiency the Head of Planning determines approximately 90% of applications under delegated powers.
-The other 10% of applications are determined by the Planning Committee, which comprises elected Councillors, and the meetings are held once a month on a Wednesday at 6pm.
-A written report is prepared on each application before the committee, which will summarise any responses received and will make a recommendation to either grant or refuse the application.
-You are welcome to attend any Planning committee and view the agenda papers which are available 5 working days before the date of the meeting.
-If you wish to speak at the meeting please see speaking at Planning Committee for more information
+For efficiency the Head of Planning decides approximately 90% of applications under delegated powers.
+The other 10% of applications are determined by the Planning Committee (elected councillors), and the meetings are held once a month on a Wednesday at 6pm.
+A written report summarises any responses received and makes a recommendation to either grant or refuse the application.
+You can attend any planning committee and view the agenda papers which are available 5 working days before the meeting.
+See speaking at Planning Committee for more information

 After a decision is made

-Once an application has been determined the Decision Notice will be placed on the electronic application file and be available for viewing electronically at the council’s offices and on our website in the Planning Decision Register.
+Once an application has been determined the Decision Notice will be placed on the electronic application file and be available for viewing on our website in the Planning Decision Register and electronically at the council’s offices.

 Keeping you informed

 You can look at the progress of an application using our website.
-Simply type the application number into the search facility to find full details of the application including any key dates and details of the representations and consultation responses received.
+Type the application number into the search box to find full details of the application including any key dates and details of the comments received.

-If you have provided us with an email address with your comments we will let you know when a decision has been issued on the application.
-We recommend you register for email or text alerts so we can notify you of any subsequent further planning applications, requests to discharge conditions or applications for non material minor amendments to any approved applications in your area.
+If you included an email address with your comments we'll let you know when we've decided the application.
+We recommend you register for email alerts so we can let you know any subsequent further planning applications, requests to discharge conditions or applications for non material minor amendments to any approved applications in your area.